kalimawiki/blog-writing/content/posts/the-critical-role-of-data-quality-in-ai-driven-pharmaceutical-research-2025-06-15.md

 ---

 ## Introduction
 The pharmaceutical industry is undergoing a revolutionary transformation, fueled by **artificial intelligence (AI)**.
 From accelerating drug discovery to optimizing clinical trials, AI promises unprecedented efficiency.
-However, its success hinges on a often-overlooked factor: **data quality**.
+However, its success hinges on an often-overlooked factor: **data quality**.

 ---